0x41gawor/crypto-lab/lab3/AES.md

 This means that it maps every possible input block to a unique output block, with a key determining which permutation to perform.

-Czyli AES dostaje blok, a klucz mu mówi jak zpermutować ten blok, to co wypluwa AES to zpermutowany blok.
+Czyli AES dostaje blok, a klucz mu mówi jak zpermutować ten blok - to co wypluwa AES to zpermutowany blok.

 Using the same key, the permutation can be performed in reverse, mapping the output block back to the original input block.
 It is important that there is a one-to-one correspondence between input and output blocks, otherwise we wouldn't be able to rely on the ciphertext to decrypt back to the same plaintext we started with.

 ![](img/2.png)

-### Resisting bruteforce
+### Resisting the bruteforce

 If a block cipher is secure, there should be no way for an attacker to distinguish the output of AES from a [random permutation](https://en.wikipedia.org/wiki/Pseudorandom_permutation) of bits.